-Note: Between the inlet group and the cold water inlet on the cylinder NO isolating device may be fitted, by doing important safety devices could be isolated!
+Note: Between the inlet group and the cold water inlet on the cylinder NO isolating device may be fitted, as by doing so important safety devices could be isolated!

-important Ιt İS check the pre-charge pressure of the expansion vessel before membrane filling the cvlinder.
-The pre-charge should be greater than equal to 3 bar.
+It is important to check the precharge pressure of the expansion vessel membrane before filling the cylinder.
+The pre-charge should be greater than or equal to 3 bar.